Guides and API documentation to get you up and running.

 Setting this to false can often avoid issues with servers/reverse proxies out of the box, but you'll need to use the apx-incoming-host header in your app to determine the custom domain.

-Use a DELETE request with the incoming_address at the end of the URL to remove a single Virtual Host.
+Use a DELETE request with the incoming_address or with the virtual host ID, to remove a single Virtual Host.

 Deleting customdomain.com